justicefreed/notifypve/README.md

 Simple Utility to Send Notifications to Proxmox PVE Notification System

 ## What is it?
 Proxmox recently released a notification system that allows for various options for filtering and routing notifications (such as sending a backup job error to your email address).
-The system is supposed to support forwarding of system mail (sent to root@pam) into the notification system, but the implementation is still incomplete, and Proxmox does not expose any friendly API for directly using their notification system in any way.
+Proxmox does not expose any friendly API for directly using their notification system in any way.
+Further, while system mail (sent to root@pam) is now forwarded properly (as of 8.3.1), is always treated as an "unknown" severity level, meaning that you either have to handle ALL system mail or NONE of it!

-This perl script hooks into the Proxmox notification system and allows you to send customized notifications.
+This perl script hooks into the Proxmox notification system and allows you to send customized notifications, including a custom severity level.

 ## Basic Usage